 Many LLCs and yours sound like it falls into this category, will have start-up expenses when starting.
 Expenses may have come from the purchase of equipment and a variety of supplies.
 Some expenses can be deducted in the year they were realized like the supplies while other deductions like depreciation of equipment and amortization expenses will have to be amortized over time.

 By not filing a return now you won’t be able to write those deductions off.
-If you were to file a return, those expenses could be carried forward to reduce income in a future year or reduce your personal income tax return.
+If you were to file a return, those expenses could be carried forward to reduce income in a future year or reduce your personal income tax return when filing the Schedule C for a sole proprietor or Form 1065 if a partnership.
+The LLC can elect to be treated like a corporation for taxes by either filing Form 8832 (C corporation) or Form 2553 (S Corporation).
 With the investment in equipment, this can be very costly.

 I want to also remind you that in most states there are additional filing requirements besides taxes like a franchise tax & return or annual report that is due annually.
 This is separate from filing income taxes and must be filed regardless of business activity.